lichengunc/MAttNet/README.md

 Our speaker model can only utter "boring" and "safe" expressions, thus cannot well specify every object in an image.
 GAN or a Modular Speaker might be effective weapons as future work.

-* **Data collection**: Larger Referring Expressions dataset is apparently the most straight-forward and effective way for the performance improvement.
+* **Data Collection**: Larger Referring Expressions dataset is apparently the most straight-forward and effective way for the performance improvement.
 You might have two questions: 1) What data should we collect?
 2) How do we collect the dataset?
 A larger Referring Expression dataset covering the whole MS COCO is expected (of course).
 This will also make end-to-end learning possible in the future.
 Task-specific dataset is also interesting.